Vivekyadav00/Building-Scalable-Infrastructure-with-Terraform-Automating-EC2-Deployment-on-AWS/README.md

 variables.tf: Contains variable definitions. terraform.tfvars: Contains values for input variables (can be used to override default values). outputs.tf: Contains output definitions  can be used to display useful information after provisioning resources).

+Fututre scope:
+1. we can also centralize the terraform.tfstate file(which has sensitive information related to terraform) by storing it in S3 bucket and adding versioning to S3. reason : when a a one person  in organization excuted terraform ,  terraform.tfstate will  be available in his laptop. if he makes any changes to that file, developed terraform infrastructure code will not work. to avoid that we store it in S3.
+Versioning is when the second/third person runs the code terraform.tfstate file keeps changing, to keep track of the changes made by terraform into cloud we do versioning to S3.

+2. By using Dynamodb we can lock the terraform.tfstate file for avoiding the parallel execution.